jimburton/scrabble/chapters/Chapter6.md

 extend this approach to clients with different (mor realistic) interfaces written for, say, mobile devices or  the desktop.

-In the next chapter, however, we make a much more general interface for networked clients which is based on a web service, thus decoupling the library from clients altogether.
+In the next chapter we make a much more general interface for networked clients which is based on a web service, thus decoupling the library from clients altogether.
 From then on, clients can be written in any language, and we'll write one in Javascript.

 ## Tests